-RECIPE: Honestly Yum
+Recipe: Honestly Yum

 As costume trends suggest, there are certainly plenty of people looking to “get lucky” on Halloween night.
 This drink was created by Scott Teague of acclaimed New York City cocktail bar Death & Co.
-“This drink comes from me not taking myself too seriously.
-I wanted to make something that looks like it could come from TGI Fridays, but tastes like a Death & Co. drink,” he says.
+“This drink comes from me not taking myself too seriously," he told Harper's BAZAAR, with whom he shared the recipe.
+"I wanted to make something that looks like it could come from TGI Fridays, but tastes like a Death & Co. drink."
 Made with white rum, blackberries, several syrups, and Peychaud’s bitters, it has a deep hue and a gradient that’s sultry and moody.

-RECIPE: Death & Co.
+Recipe: Death & Co.

 Another staple from the famed Savoy Cocktail Book, you’ll find this whisky cocktail on menus year-round.
 Made with equal parts Scotch, sweet vermouth, cherry liqueur, and orange juice, shaken and strained into a coupe, it is one of a very few cocktails made with Scotch and has a rich, plasmic hue.